KunalMaverick/KunalMaverick.github.io/content/about.md

 ---
 ## Hello there!
 My name is Kunal Kishore

-- A junior undergraduate (3rd year) ECE student from PES University, Bangalore.
+- A junior year undergraduate (3rd year) ECE student from PES University, Bangalore.
 - Avid Embedded Systems,Micro-architecture and HPC geek.
 - An amateur runner.